OGPandaLord/OGPandaLord/README.md

 - 👋 Hi, I’m @OGPandaLord
 - 👀 I’m interested in network defense and information assurance.
-- 🌱 I’m currently studying computer security.
+- 🌱 I’m currently studying science.
 - 📫 How to reach me: LinkedIn

 <!---